Falmouth-Games-Academy/comp230-ethics/README.md

 violence and age ratings

 ## If ethics truly differ depending on each persons views, how do you create a set of ethics/rules when programming advanced ai?
+Artificial Intelligence is growing rapidly and soon we will rely on it for everthing.
+Self aware AI is a reality and we are starting to create robots that you could not distinguish from real humans.
+I can see many benefits of this while at the same time if we are not smart it could easily be the death of us.
+Both Bill Gates and Elon Musk, two of top people in the field, have both gone on record saying "AI is a fundamental risk to the existence of human civilization".
+I'd like to explore these ideals and try to determine methods of preventing this from happening.

 ## References (12)